vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

     *   ⚠️ **Warning:** OpenAI requires a minimum $5 deposit.
     *   💡 **Tip:** Even if you're not comfortable spending, follow the concepts and demos.
 You can try them later.

-### Course Resources 📚

-*   Beautiful presentations to explain concepts.
-*   Code shared via a GitHub repository.

-### Enrollment and Cancellation Policy 🎟️

-*   Udemy offers a 30-day cancellation policy.
-*   Enroll, watch a few lectures, and if you're not satisfied, cancel within 30 days for a full refund.

-So, grab your laptop and your favorite energy drink and hit that enroll button!
-Let's build intelligent apps together.

 ---

 ## 2. What is Spring AI?